mectx02/autofisher/README.md

 This is a simple script written in Python that autofishes for you.
 That's all it does --- nothing else.
-Set up your character in prime fishing location, then run `autofish.py` in a terminal window and follow the instructions.
+Set up your character in prime fishing location, then run `python autofish.py` in a terminal window and follow the instructions.

 The script defaults to using Right [CTRL] as the on/off key.
 When the script is disabled, you can just leave it running in the background while you go and do